NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 Docker CLI (command line interface, user interface) Docker API (for communication between the Docker client and the Docker daemon) Docker Daemon (a background process that processes commands from the Docker client, and manages images, containers, volumes, and networks)
 The Docker CLI can be installed on a different machine or host and can be connected to a remote Docker Engine using the -H or --host flag, like docker -H=remote-docker-engine:port command.
-This allows you to manage a remote Docker Engine from a different machine.\
+This allows you to manage a remote Docker Engine from a different machine. **Docker Engine internally uses containerd as its container runtime, which in turn calls an even lower-level runtime like runC to create and start containers.
+Container runtimes are specialized components focused on the core functions of starting, stopping, and managing container processes using operating system features like namespaces and cgroups.
+The Docker runtime consults this index on pull/run and selects the manifest matching the current machine’s OS and CPU architecture.
+Then it pulls the referenced manifest and layers to run the correct image for that platform.
+The index.json (image index / manifest list) contains references (digests) to multiple image manifests for different OS/architecture platforms.**
+  \
 * The differece among them:\
   **Docker Client**
 The Docker client is the primary way users interact with Docker.
 It is a command-line interface (CLI) tool that sends commands and configuration data to the Docker daemon.
 The Docker client communicates with the Docker daemon through a REST API, either over a UNIX socket or a network interface.\